-Our website, Colorado.EDU/police, serves as an excellent resource on emergency preparedness and crime prevention.
-We also share many of these resources on Facebook, X, (formally Twitter), and Instagram.
+Please bookmark the CU Boulder Alerts website, which serves as an excellent resource on emergency preparedness and crime prevention.
+The site also explains the university's three alert levels and has helpful instructions to ensure university affiliates are signed up to receive emergency notifications via e-mail and text message.
+We also share safety tips and resources on Facebook, X, and Instagram.
 Simply search for @CUBoulderPolice.